Aniruddha6065/MY-C-Programs/README.md

 # MY-C-Programs
-This is my first Git repository in which i will upload my all C Programs.
+This is my first Git Repository in which i will upload my all C Programs.
+Author- ASG